Derivatives industry under the gun to amend contracts

 The letter ratchets up pressure on ISDA to work faster but critics say buyers of derivatives won't give up rights to rapid close-outs of contracts without a change in the law.

-"The closing of ranks with three other supervisors from important financial centres shows how seriously we are pursuing the goal of being able to wind down even large and highly interconnected banks without damaging the public good," BaFin's Koenig said.
+"The closing of ranks with three other supervisors from important financial centers shows how seriously we are pursuing the goal of being able to wind down even large and highly interconnected banks without damaging the public good," BaFin's Koenig said.